-The board of directors held eight meetings (including regularly scheduled and special meetings) in 2016, and each director attended at least 75% of the board meetings and each director's respective committee meetings.
+The board of directors held eleven meetings (including regularly scheduled and special meetings) in 2017, and each director that was a director in 2017 attended at least 75% of the board meetings and each such director also attended at least 75% of his committee meetings.
 We have a policy that directors attend each annual meeting of stockholders; however, some or all of our directors may be unable to attend the Annual Meeting due to scheduling conflicts or other obligations that may arise.
-All of our directors attended the 2016 annual meeting.
-The independent directors meet in executive session at least once per year during a regularly scheduled board meeting without management.
+All of our directors in 2017 attended the 2017 annual meeting.
+The independent directors meet in executive session at least once per quarter during a regularly scheduled board meeting without management.
 As lead director, Mr. LaManna, a non-executive and an independent director, presides at the executive sessions of the independent directors.